Change detection in complex dynamical systems using intrinsic phase and amplitude synchronization: Summary And Discussion

-{We used ARL1 values to compare the performance of our method relative to other classical approaches including EWMA and contemporary methods such as wavelet based SD-CUSUM.
+We implemented the InSync statistic to detect change points in two simulated and six real-world case studies in healthcare as well as manufacturing systems.
+We used ARL1 values to compare the performance of our method with other classical approaches including EWMA, WCUSUM, and DPGSM along with two benchmark change detection packages, \textit{CPM}, and \textit{changepoint}.
 A summary of the performance measure is presented in Table~\ref{table:t5}.
-These results imply that the our method was able to detect changes in non-stationary and noisy conditions with ARL1 on an average almost 66\% lower as compared to the other methods tested (based on the case studies reported in Table~\ref{table:t5}).
-We also showed that the sharp change points as well as the moment shifts can be detected with very high sensitivity ($\approx0.91$; and is almost 200\% higher compared to other methods tested) and relatively lower false positive rates using the InSync statistic.
+These results suggest that our method was able to detect change points with ARL1 on an average of almost 62\% lower as compared to the other methods tested.
+In addition, the InSync statistic was able to detect these sharp change points with a relatively high sensitivity ($\approx0.91$; on an average 20\% higher compared to the other methods) and low false positive rates.
 The significant increase in the sensitivity of the method is attributed to its contrast enhancement property.
-Since the statistics combines the phase and amplitude information from multiple ITD components (which are in maximal mutual agreement), it is able to significantly enhance the contrast between different intermittent regimes and at sharp change points as evident in the recurrence plot of the InSync statistic. }
+As the statistic combines the phase and amplitude information from multiple ITD components, it reinforces and amplifies the contrast between different intermittent regimes and sharp change points.

+However, there are some limitations to the present approach.
+First, the method is limited in detecting only sharp change points.
+Gradual changes in the mean and higher order moments are detected with relatively higher ARL1 values.
+Second, due to the small non-zero probability of retaining random signal features, the specificity of the InSync statistic may be lower in the presence of high noise levels.
+Our ongoing efforts are focused on addressing these issues by analyzing the trend or baseline components of the given signal.